 The Trustworthiness of The Media in Russia And The West (Konstantin Kisin)

 People hate the media.
 Media dishonesty has accelerated considerably in the West since around 2015.
-The well-deserved loss of trust has made some jump onto the irrational assumption that whatever sounds the most remote from their media’s explanation is the reality.
+The well-deserved loss of trust has made some jump onto the irrational assumption that whatever sounds the most remote from the media’s explanation is the reality.
 This “logic” has absurd side effects such as the mainstream media still remaining the compass and that their inconsistency must be mirrored whenever they knot their narrative into a pretzel.

 In need of finding a standpoint that looks – at first glance – like the most remote one from that of Western media, a variety of political influencers have blindly trusted Russian media.
 The irony is big, literally, since Russian propaganda is infamous for its absurd level of inconsistency.